Scott Tynan: Barnet

 Tynan joined Barnet in 2004 making 35 league appearances and gaining a Conference winner's medal.

 Rushden & Diamonds

 He signed for Rushden & Diamonds midway through the 2005–06 season for £20,000.
 In one of his first few games for the club, Tynan was approached by one of his own supporters who confronted the goalkeeper during an away match at Cheltenham Town in an incident that Tynan said was "blown out of proportion".
 The supporter was subsequently banned for life despite Tynan's statement in his defence.
 Despite for the most part enjoying his second season at Diamonds, Tynan requested his contract be cancelled by mutual consent after a mixture of becoming disillusioned by then manager Garry Hill and a desire to be closer to his home in Liverpool.
+That summer Tynan received his first call-up to the England C team to take part in the 4 Nations Tournament in Scotland.
+He made 3 appearances in their regaining of the trophy beating Wales in a fiery encounter in the final.

 Hereford United

 In August 2006, Tynan was loaned to Hereford United for a short spell as emergency goalkeeping cover for Wayne Brown who was injured in the opening game of the season against Stockport County.
 During this loan spell Tynan enjoyed a good run of form and played his part in some memorable games, most notably the 3–0 defeat of Coventry City in the League Cup.
 He had his contract cancelled by Rushden in May 2007 at his own request.